Last updated: 10 July 2020

 HM Treasury has confirmed that proposed IR35 tax reforms will be postponed by one year until 6 April 2021 due to the impact of COVID-19.
 These reforms were previously set to come into effect from 6 April 2020.
 They increase the number of self-employed coming under the IR35 umbrella, meaning those that work for a company like an employee may have to pay the same level of tax that permanent members of staff pay.
 More on the proposed reforms here.

-How is COVID-19 impacting cinemas and screen businesses?
+How is COVID-19 impacting screen businesses?

 Many small businesses working in the supply chain, such as kit suppliers, are seeing massive loss of business given the shutdown of productions and venues too.